Kandisa (album): Production

 The band went on the road – playing gigs in Gujarat, Rajasthan, Uttar Pradesh, West Bengal, Orissa, Madhya Pradesh, Karnataka, Haryana, Maharashtra.
 The break through into the mainstream came some time in late 1998 when Times Music (a division of Times of India) signed up the band.
 A few months later, Indian Ocean were invited to play at the Millennium celebrations at Khajuraho.
 K. R. Narayanan, then President of India, was one of the first, to hear the special composition, which is one of the high points of their album, Kandisa.

-The album was recorded at Western Outdoors, one of India’s premier studios, in Mumbai.
+The album was recorded at Western Outdoors, one of India's premier studios, in Mumbai.
 Members of Indian Ocean call it as their first “proper” studio recording.
 They were given two weeks for recording and 5 days for the mix, and actually had a producer.

 The band also pays gratitude to Gurpreet, Orijit and the Sidhus and the wonderful ambiance of 16/330 Khajoor Road, for the album's production.

 Track listing

-Lyrics: Sanjeev Sharma for Khajuraho, Kaun and Kya Maloom.
+Lyrics were penned by Sanjeev Sharma for Khajuraho, Kaun and Kya Maloom.
 Kandisa and Ma Rewa are traditional.
-Hille le is based on Gorakh Pande’s words.
+Hille le is based on Gorakh Pande's words.
 Kashmiri lyrics in Kaun by Indira Kilam.
 Kandisa is an ancient prayer which is still chanted in the Syro Malabar Church and the Syriac Orthodox Church.